sstone/amqp-client/README.md

 Please note that the Akka dependency is now in the "provided" scope which means that you'll have to define it explicitely in your maven/sbt projects.

-The latest snapshot (development) version is 1.1-SNAPSHOT, the latest released version is 1.1-RC1
+The latest snapshot (development) version is 1.1-SNAPSHOT, the latest released version is 1.1-RC1.
+They are both compatible with

-* amqp-client 1.1-RC1 is compatible with Scala 2.9.2 and Akka 2.0.5
-* amqp-client 1.1-SNAPSHOT is compatible with Scala 2.10.0 and Akka 2.1.0
+Akka 2.1.0/Scala 2.10 and Akka 2.0.5/Scala 2.9.2

 Version 1.0 was package with groupdId set to com.aphelia and uploaded to my own mvn repository (http://sstone.github.com/sstone-mvn-repo/{snapshots/releases}).
 From version 1.1 on, snapshots are uploaded to https://oss.sonatype.org/content/repositories/snapshots and releases are synced to maven central.